-The gaseous inner clump is formed out of low-angular momentum, pressure-supported gas which becomes dense enough to begin forming stars.
-These clumps have a typical size of $\sim 1$ kpc, regardless of time or galaxy mass, hinting that it is an artifact of limited resolution and of the sub-grid treatment of dense gas in TNG50.
-The clumps are resilient to disruption, likely because the decoupled-wind feedback scheme adopted in TNG50 dumps the energetic output of young stars in the clump into its surroundings, creating the "gap" between the inner regions and the outer disc.
-In dwarfs, this feedback energy can disrupt the outer disc, or prevent its assembly altogether, leaving the clump as the sole, or main, dwarf galaxy star-forming region.
+The gaseous inner clump is formed out of low-angular-momentum and pressure-supported gas that becomes dense enough to begin forming stars.
+These clumps have a typical size of $\sim 1$ kpc, regardless of time or galaxy mass, hinting that it is an artefact of limited resolution and the sub-grid treatment of dense gas in TNG50.
+The clumps are resilient to disruption, likely because the decoupled-wind feedback scheme adopted in TNG50 dumps the energetic output of young stars in the clump into its surroundings, creating the gap between the inner regions and the outer disc.
+In dwarfs, this feedback energy can disrupt the outer disc or prevent its assembly altogether, leaving the clump as the sole -- or main -- dwarf-galaxy star forming region.

-The relative importance of the inner clumps also has consequences regarding the galaxy mass-size relation, as well as the radial build-up of galaxies.
+The relative importance of the inner clumps also has consequences regarding the galaxy mass versus size relation, as well as the radial build-up of galaxies.
 Nearly all TNG50 dwarfs with $M_*<10^{8.5}\, M_\odot$ have the same size, with stellar half-mass radii comparable to the size of the inner clump (i.e., about $\sim 1$ kpc).
 In addition, these dwarfs appear to form from the outside in, with younger stellar populations forming closer to the centre as gas in the inner clump is gradually transformed into stars.

-On the other hand, the size of massive galaxies, where the inner clump prevalence is less important, or negligible, grows with increasing mass.
+On the other hand, the size of massive galaxies, where the inner clump prevalence is less significant, or negligible, grows with increasing mass.
 As a consequence, massive TNG50 galaxies appear to form from the inside out, as star formation moves outward in the centrifugally supported outer discs that dominate their morphology.

-Our results suggest caution when interpreting the evolution of the mass, size, and morphology of the TNG50 galaxy population, especially when using samples that contain a substantial fraction of dwarfs.
-The highly concentrated, unresolved baryonic clumps located at the centre of TNG50 galaxies are most likely an artifact of limited resolution and of the particular numerical implementation of star formation adopted in these simulations, which future improvements should take care to correct.
-Questions regarding what sets the morphology and rotational support of a galaxy, and dwarfs in particular, will probably have to wait until such improvements become available before they can be answered conclusively.
+Our results suggest caution should be taken when interpreting the evolution of the mass, size, and morphology of the TNG50 galaxy population, especially when using samples that contain a substantial fraction of dwarfs.
+The highly concentrated, unresolved baryonic clumps located at the centre of TNG50 galaxies are most likely an artefact of limited resolution and of the particular numerical implementation of star formation adopted in these simulations, which future improvements should correct.
+Conclusive answers to questions regarding what sets the morphology and rotational support of a galaxy, and if dwarf in particular, will probably have to wait until such improvements become available.

 \begin{appendix}